jgrassler/talks/magnum-debugging-101/lightning/main.md

 <!--

-If you know whether the problematic node is a master or minion you ssh to all nodes of that type and examine `/var/log/cloud-init-output.log` for errors.
+Now you ssh to all master or minion nodes (depending on what's in the first column) nodes of that type and examine `/var/log/cloud-init-output.log` for errors.
 Once you've got a log with errors you've found the broken node.
-You could find the exact node by digging through Heat, but takes too long to explain here.
+You could find the exact node by digging through Heat, but that takes too long to explain here.

+Once you've got the problematic node, you've got 3 levels of debugging
+escalation:

-Now you might get lucky and see the problem in the log.
-If there's no useful information in there other than "this script failed", add debug output to the script in question and re-run it.
-Finally, if the problem requires a pristine VM to reproduce, you'll have to add your debug output to the same script in the Magnum source tree and recreate the cluster.
+1) You might get lucky and see the problem in the log.

+2) If there's no useful information in there other than "this script failed", add debug output to the script and re-run it.

+3) If the problem requires a pristine VM to reproduce, you'll have to add your debug output to the same script in the Magnum source tree and recreate the cluster.

 -->